 Sheraton-Hong Kong Hotel, in which the group has 35% interest, continued to uphold its reputation among the elegant 5-star hotels in Hong Kong.
-Due to the normalization of business and travel activities upon the lifting of international travel restrictions, the Hotel occupancy has seen strong bounce back starting from the first quarter of 2023.
+The Hotel has fully completed its guestroom renovation and enhancement works to capture emerging business opportunities amidst a thriving tourism landscape.